 Gomez obtained a summer job with Union Oil scraping sludge from the stills at the refinery.
 The manager of the company baseball team would not let Lefty and his fellow workers play on the company baseball team, calling them a bunch of “screwbeanies” because of their menial jobs.
 Undaunted, they formed their own “Screwbeanies” league and played yard gangs at other oil companies.
 The team went 15 and 5 to win the Screwbeanies League championship while the Union Oil company team finished in the cellar in its league.xv

 Lefty attended Richmond High School, a train ride west from Rodeo, because the local high school did not have a baseball team.
-During his senior year, Gomez was offered a scholarship at St. Mary’s College, a small school five miles east of Oakland not known for its athletics.
+During his senior year, Gomez was offered a scholarship at St. Mary’s College, a small school five miles east of Oakland.
 His father was adamant that Lefty should give up baseball, go to college, and become an engineer like his older brother Milfred.
 Defying his father, in August Lefty secretly pitched for the Point Reyes semi-pro team in Sonoma County.
 After Lefty lost a 2-1 game against arch-rival Novato in the final game of the 1927 season, Nick Williams of the Seals finally relented and signed the young flame-thrower to a professional contract.xvi

 Coyote reluctantly gave his blessing and signed the contract so that Lefty could report to the Seals’ 1928 spring training.
 Williams was not convinced that Gomez was ready for the Coast League, however, and quickly farmed him out to the Salt Lake City Bees of the Class C Utah-Idaho League for the season.
 The Bees were in a cost-cutting mode and decided to keep only three pitchers, one of whom was to be a southpaw.
 It came down to Lefty and Thornton Lee, who later became a very good pitcher for the Chicago White Sox.
 The two each pitched a game of a doubleheader and Lefty won the spot when he pitched a shutout in the first game.
 Lee lost the second game 1 to 0 and was given his walking papers.xvii